 Aquahydrate – high-performance water with 2X the electrolytes that claims to “help to bring the body back to balance.”
 The information on pH water is conflicting, so our researchers set out to see just what this product had to offer and what science says about product claims.

 The company calls the effect “elevated alkalinity.”
-After the water is purified, it goes through a process of electrolysis to increase the pH to more than 9.
+After the water is purified, it goes through electrolysis to increase the pH to more than 9.
 Water typically has a neutral pH of 7.
-The company also throws in some electrolytes and trace minerals, which can account for the taste difference between tap water and bottled water.
+The company also throws in some electrolytes and trace minerals, accounting for the taste difference between tap water and bottled water.

 This is how much it costs to start on the respective program.
 We always recommend trying a product before making a large investment.